Selim321/youtube-summarizer-llm/README.md

 # YouTube Video Summarizer

-A Streamlit application that generates summaries of YouTube videos using the power of Large Language Models through Ollama.
+A Streamlit application that generates summaries of YouTube videos using the power of llama3.2 and Ollama.
 The app extracts transcripts from YouTube videos and processes them to create concise, structured summaries.

 ## Features